 What is Branding?

-Branding, put simply, is ‘the marketing practice of creating a name, symbol or design that identifies and differentiates a product from other products.’
+Branding for small businesses (or any company), put simply, is ‘the marketing practice of creating a name, symbol or design that identifies and differentiates a product from other products.’
 (Branding, Entrepreneur.com).

 But what else is branding?
 Branding differentiates you from your competitors.
 Branding is how you want your audience and everyone else to view your company.
 Branding is what your audience can expect from your services or products.

-How to Create a Brand
+How to Create Branding for Small Businesses

 1. Define your brand